 Beginners and more experienced students deepen meditation and mindfulness practice through instruction in sitting, walking meditation, gentle yoga, short talks, and discussion.
 Insight/mindfulness meditation emphasizes a calm centeredness of mind and body.
 Drop-ins are $10.
 Leaders: Carole Rogentine and Alicia Bazan-Jimenez.

 Spend an hour a week in a relaxing, healing atmosphere.
 Set aside the busyness of life with the deep-breathing practice of Tai Chi.
 It regulates heart and blood pressure, lessens pain, and speeds recovery from illness or surgery.
 It also lessens the fear of falling by improving balance and increasing stamina as we become aware of our own healing energy.
 Beginners most welcome!

 This self-directed group discusses topics of its own choosing.
 All are welcome to participate in whatever way(s) you like, whether you have something to present, or like to converse, or enjoy just listening in.
 The leader or a volunteer presenter will offer something of interest - a live presentation, or sometimes a recorded lecture, followed by discussion.
-Past topics have included, among others, Plato, Descartes, Darwinism, Stoicism, William James, and Eastern philosophy.
+Past topics have included Plato, Descartes, Darwinism, Stoicism, William James, and Eastern philosophy.
 Newcomers are welcome to join this ongoing friendly conversation.
-We expect to include some Plato in the spring.

 Come discuss your beliefs about science and religion and explore philosophical questions with other curious, freethinking people.
 Participants voluntarily present a book or article, original report, or a video during the first hour, followed by a second hour of group discussion.
 Visiting presenters bring new and different perspectives to our group.
 Leadership is shared.